 Cars run riot, and people can’t face the idea of ‘sharing space’ with them on a bicycle.
-But understandably, people tend to feel pretty powerless to change the situation they and their loved ones must daily confront – of car use run rampant and cycling discriminated against.
+But understandably, people feel powerless to change the situation they and their loved ones must daily confront – of car use run rampant and cycling discriminated against.
 So they muddle on.
-This is a key reason why many people drive even short urban journeys, and it also a key reason why people support dedicated cycling provision.
+This is a key reason why many people drive even short urban journeys, and a key reason people support dedicated cycling provision.

-But a caveat about method here – many of the people who participated in the Understanding Walking and Cycling research first responded to a questionnaire survey, and then agreed to take part in a follow-up encounter, either a face-to-face qualitatively oriented interview or a go-along (either on foot or by bike).
+But a caveat about method here – many people who participated in the Understanding Walking and Cycling research first responded to a questionnaire survey, and then agreed to take part in a follow-up encounter, either a face-to-face qualitatively oriented interview or a go-along (on foot or by bike).
 People taking these steps are likely to be suburban middle class, and above averagely positive about sustainable travel.

 So unsurprisingly, ‘the suburban middle class’ perspective on cycling is not an universal one.

-Below I focus on cycling perspectives within a deprived inner-city area; and next time I will look at cycling perspectives from a non-white urban area; in other words, in this story and the next I’m beginning to explore the relevance of class, ethnicity, and their intersections to understanding cycling.
+Below I focus on cycling perspectives within a deprived inner-city area; and next time I’ll look at cycling perspectives from a non-white urban area; in other words, this story and the next begin to explore the relevance of class, ethnicity, and their intersections to understanding cycling.

 5. A poor cycling story